codatio/codat-docs/docs/expenses/sync-process/syncing-expenses.md

 ## Check sync status

-Once you have initiated the sync, check whether the sync was completed successfully and view the details of any errors that may have occurred.
-Use any of the following endpoints:
+Once you have initiated the sync, you may want to check whether the sync was completed successfully and view the details of any errors that may have occurred.

-* [Latest sync status](/sync-for-expenses-api#/operations/get-latest-sync) to check the status of the last initiated sync.
-* [Last successful sync](/sync-for-expenses-api#/operations/get-last-successful-sync) to view the most recent sync that completed successfully.
-* [List sync statuses](/sync-for-expenses-api#/operations/list-syncs) to display status details of all syncs for a specified company.
-* [Get sync status](/sync-for-expenses-api#/operations/get-sync-by-id) to check the status details of a specified sync.
+### Webhook events

+We recommend you use webhooks to track the sync status, navigate to **Settings > Webhooks > Rules** in the [Codat Portal](https://app.codat.io/settings/webhooks/rules) and click **Create new rule** to set up the following webhooks:

+* **Expenses sync failed** webhook of `Sync Failed` type is triggered if any failures occurred during the sync process.
+* **Expenses sync completed** webhook of `Sync Completed` type is triggered when a sync completes without any failures.

+You can [read more](/using-the-api/webhooks/core-rules-types) about webhooks at Codat and various trigger events we offer to monitor.

 <details>
   <summary>Sync status codes</summary>